-The Audit Committee held twelve meetings in 2014.
+The Audit Committee held eleven meetings in 2015.
 For additional information regarding the Audit Committee, see "Audit Information - Audit Committee Report" below.

-Risk and Compliance Committee - The Risk and Compliance Committee of the Company and the Bank provides oversight of the Company's and Bank's compliance with the Written Agreement entered into on July 29, 2010 with the banking regulators.
-This committee also oversees the Bank's risk management's practices to ensure that management has a process in place to identify, monitor, and manage key risks.
+Risk and Compliance Committee - The Risk and Compliance Committee of the Company and the Bank provided oversight of the Company's and Bank's compliance with the Written Agreement entered into on July 29, 2010 with the banking regulators.
+Though the Written Agreement was terminated effective January 20, 2016, the Risk and Compliance Committee will continue as a committee to provide risk and regulatory oversight for the Company and Bank.
+This committee oversees the Bank's risk management's practices to ensure that management has a process in place to identify, monitor, and manage key risks.
 Other areas the committee will assist the board in complying with are as follows:

-- Set strategy and identify key risk related to Strategic Imperatives; - Monitor and oversee management's executions of the Strategic Plan; - Set the Risk Appetite for the Holding Company and Subsidiaries; - Understand the Bank's System of Risk Management and Control; - Oversee and approve the Enterprise Risk Management Policy; and

-Have direct oversight responsibility of Strategic Risk, Reputational Risk, Operational Risk and Compliance Risk.
+- Set strategy and identify key risk related to Strategic Imperatives; - Monitor and oversee management's executions of the Strategic Plan; - Set the Risk Appetite for the Holding Company and Subsidiaries; - Understand the Bank's System of Risk Management and Control; - Oversee and approve the Enterprise Risk Management Policy; and - Have direct oversight responsibility of Strategic Risk, Reputational Risk, Operational Risk and Compliance Risk.

-This Committee met twelve times in 2014 and reviewed management's progress in meeting the requirements of the Written Agreement and also reviewed risk management progress and practices.
+This Committee met twelve times in 2015 and reviewed management's progress in meeting the requirements of the Written Agreement and also reviewed risk management progress and practices.
 The Committee consists of Chairman B. Scott White, John D. Cox, Charles H. Gent Jr., Eugene S. Hearl, Harold Lynn Keene, and Michael G. McGlothlin.